Dallinger/Dallinger/docs/source/rewarding_participants.rst

             self.get_submitted_text(participant),
             self.get_read_text(participant)
         )
+        return (
+            config.get('min_expected_performance', 0.1)
+            <= performance <=
-        return performance < config.get('max_expected_performance', 0.8)
+            config.get('max_expected_performance', 0.8)
+        )

-Javascript-based experiments
+Javascript-only experiments
-""""""""""""""""""""""""""""

-Experiments that are heavily client-side need to send sufficient information to the server in order to be able to validate that the user hasn't cheated and to independently calculate the correct bonus.
+"""""""""""""""""""""""""""
+Sometimes experimenters may wish to convert an existing Javascript and HTML experiment to run within the Dallinger framework.
+Such games rely on logic entirely running in the user's browser, rather than instructions from the Dallinger Experiment class.
+However, code running in the user's browser cannot be trusted to determine how much the user should be paid, as it is open to manipulation through debugging tools.

+**Note**: It might seem unlikely that users would bother to cheat, but it is quite easy for technically proficient users to do so if they choose, and the temptation of changing their payout may be too much to resist.

+In order to integrate with Dallinger, the experiment must use the dallinger2.js function ``createInfo`` function to send its current state to the server.
+This is what allows analysis of the user's performance later, so it's important to send as much information as possible.

-The :doc:`demos/twentyfortyeight/index` demo is one such experiment, showing a popular javascript game with no interaction with the server.
-If the experimenter wanted to give a bonus based on the highest tile the user reached there is a strong incentive for the player to abuse the browser's debugging tools to inflate their score.
+The included :doc:`demos/twentyfortyeight/index` demo is an example of this type of experiment.
+It shows a popular javascript game with no interaction with the server or other players.
+Tiles in the grid have numbers associated with them, which can be combined to gain higher numbered tiles.
+If the experimenter wanted to give a bonus based on the highest tile the user reached there is a strong incentive for the player to try and cheat and therefore receive a much larger payout than expected.

-The experiment must use the dallinger2.js function ``createInfo`` function to send its current state to the server.
+In this case, the data is sent to the server as:

 .. code-block:: javascript